Many of us spend time trying to make healthy choices for ourselves and our families, selecting what we think are wholesome nutritious foods.

 However, if you or a family member has completed 60-90 minutes of intense exercise in hot conditions, then a sports drink may assist with becoming properly hydrated.

-Just remember you need to be burning off the sugar in the drink through exercise to ensure that it isn’t converted to, and stored as fat.
+Just remember you need to be burning off the sugar in the drink through an exercise to ensure that it isn’t converted to, and stored as fat.

 A fantastic natural sports drink alternative is coconut water which is loaded with electrolytes and has brilliant hydrating properties.